-As would be expected Many plants that grow in the Galapagos are found throughout the tropical world, whereas other kinds that might be expected to occur are missing.
+Many plants that grow in the Galapagos are found throughout the tropical world, whereas other kinds that might be expected to occur are missing.
 Thus red mangrove encircles the shores of the lagoons where the deposition of mud and sand affords favorable soil for its arching roots.
-This species of mangrove is the same as that found all along the coasts of tropical America wherever a favorable habitat is available both on the Atlantic and Pacific sides of the continents.
-On the other hand, contrary to what at first thought one would expect, no native palms grow on the Galapagos Islands.
-No coconut palms fringe its white shell beaches, as first-time visitors expect, and even those brought in and planted sicken and die after a few years of feeble growth.
+This species of mangrove is the same as that found all along the coasts of tropical America wherever a favorable habitat is available.
+On the other hand, no native palms grow on the Galapagos Islands.
+No coconut palms fringe its white shell beaches, and even those brought in and planted sicken and die after a few years of feeble growth.
 Some subtle features of the environment are unfavorable for coconut palms; inimical factors in the climate or the ocean water prevent them from thriving.
 If this were not the case coconut palms would long ago have become established from the numerous available sources in the Pacific.

 The history of the Galapagos Islands, their discovery by the Spaniards in 1535, their use a century later as a base by British buccaneers and privateers, and as a watering and provisioning place for American and English whalers in the eighteenth and nineteenth centuries has been well chronicled in various publications and is beyond the scope of this book.
 My purpose is to describe as they are today these islands with their extraordinary forms of life, and to urge the need for their preservation against short-sighted commercial exploitation and over-zealous scientific collecting.
-They are a natural musuem, unmatched anywhere in the world, of evolutionary processes at work under simplified conditions.
+They are a natural museum, unmatched anywhere in the world, of evolutionary processes at work under simplified conditions.
 Here Darwin gained his first insights into the origins of species.
-Since then many scientific expeditions have visited the Galapagos. and many studies made there have cast light on the forces of organic evolution that still continue today.
-Man's understanding of nature is an ever-growing body of knowledge to which these islands offer undeniable opportunities for increase by increments in detail and depth.
-To allow these sources of addition to human wisdom to be wasted or thrown away would be the ultimate in shortsighted folly.
+Since then many scientific expeditions have visited the Galapagos, and many studies made there have cast light on the forces of organic evolution that still continue today.
+Man's understanding of nature is an ever-growing body of knowledge to which these islands offer undeniable opportunities for increase.
+To allow these sources of addition to human wisdom to be wasted or thrown away would be the ultimate in short-sighted folly.
 Not only as a laboratory for scientific knowledge should these islands be preserved, but they should be preserved because they exist as one of the wonders of the world.
 Just as efforts are expended to save the whooping crane, to save the last of the redwoods, the Grand Canyon, wilderness and primitive areas and threatened species all over the world, so should effort be expended on saving the incomparable wonders of the Galapagos Islands.